Novalnet

-Novalnet is a payment service provider and a European payment institute that provides e-commerce businesses with electronic and point-of-sale payment processing services.
-The platform is designed to automate merchants' business processes across the e-commerce value chain, from checkout to debt collection.
+Novalnet is a European payment service provider that provides e-commerce businesses with electronic and point-of-sale payment processing services.
+The Novalnet platform is designed to automate merchants' business processes across the e-commerce value chain, from checkout to debt collection.

-Competitors are for example Adyen and Stripe.
+Novalnet's competitors include companies such as Adyen and Stripe.

 Payment platform

-The Novalnet SaaS platform provides merchants with a solution for integrating payment services in pre- or self-developed systems, such as online shop, marketplace, content management system (CMS), customer relationship management (CRM), enterprise resource planning (ERP) and inventory management software (WAWI).
-Business model-based integration via API (application programming interface), iFrame, SDKs (software development kit) and WebView establish a real-time data flow between systems for individual payment processing, fraud prevention and other payment related services.
+The Novalnet SaaS platform allows merchants to integrate payment services into pre-existing or custom-built systems, such as online shops, marketplaces, content management systems (CMS), customer relationship management (CRM) software, enterprise resource planning (ERP) systems, and inventory management software (WAWI).
+The platform enables integration through various methods, including APIs (application programming interfaces), iFrames, SDKs (software development kits), and WebViews, establishing a real-time data flow for payment processing, fraud prevention, and other payment-related services.

 History

-Novalnet was founded in 2007 by Gabriel Dixon.The global company network employs 200 people in four different countries: Novalnet AG (Headquarters) in Germany, Novalnet Ltd. in the UK, Novalnet Payment Corp. in the US, and Novalnet E-Solutions Pvt.
-Ltd in India.The company is independent of external investors and is led by Mr. Gabriel Dixon (CEO), who is also the chairman of the board.
+Novalnet was founded in 2007 by Mr. Gabriel Dixon.
+While remaining profitable since 2008, Novalnet continues ot remain independent of external investors with Mr. Gabriel Dixon (CEO) as the chairman of the board.

-The name “Novalnet” stems from the word “nova” (Portuguese) which means “new” and refers to the ability to remain up to date and innovative in the fast-developing payment industry.

 Growth

-The company has been profitable since 2008.Between 2011 and 2016, Novalnet received the "Usage Award” at the European MPE Awards, and was one of the nominees for the Bavarian SME Award hosted by the European Business Forum <.
+Between 2011 and 2016, Novalnet received the "Usage Award” at the European MPE Awards, and was one of the nominees for the Bavarian SME Award hosted by the European Business Forum.
 In 2011 Novalnet came first as the “Best Payment-Service Provider 2011” at the t3n Magazin Web Awards.

 In 2017 Novalnet was awarded Deloitte's "Technology Fast 50” prize for high growth in turnover over the last four years.

 In 2018 Novalnet received the “Best Payment service Provider” prize in the E-Commerce Berlin Awards.